nilscox/redux-fetch/README.md

 #### header(key, value)

 Set a HTTP header field that will be sent with the request.
-This can be used to override the `Content-Type` set by a call to `body`.
+This can be used to override the `Content-Type` set by a call to [body](#bodyobj).

 #### opts(obj)